alicolville/Weight-Tracker/readme.txt

 //TODO: Open up User Data (maybe rename menu item) so non pro can view some bit of it.
 //todo: Regenerate language files
 * Improvement: Refactored Pro / Pro Plus features file include logic
+* Bug Fix: Fixed PHP errors causing the log entry "PHP Warning:  count(): Parameter must be an array or an object that implements Countable"

 = 5.4.5 =